 What makes it great: This tour gives unique insights into the organization and philosophy behind one of Costa Rica’s most significant institutions – the coffee farm collective.
 Collectives–as opposed to family or privately-run Costa Rica coffee plantations–are made up of many farmers who all provide beans and receive profit from the shares.
 Monteverde Coffee is managed by the Santa Elena Cooperative and on this 2.5 tour, you’ll learn all about the history of the area, the development of the cooperative, and the whole journey of the coffee bean “from crop to cup” all while shrouded in the misty cloud forest of Monteverde.

 What makes it great: This is a small, family-run coffee farm that specializes in organic coffee farming.
 The tour itself is incredibly personal and is run by very knowledgeable staff.

 As El Toledo Coffee’s blog states: “this coffee tour is simple, humble, but shows what we do with our heart!”
 The tour only runs by reservations, so make sure to do so before showing at their doorstep!

 It’s a Roast: Costa Rica Coffee Tours in Short

-Climate, soil, and generations of coffee farm wisdom make have made Costa Rica home to some of the best coffee in the world.
+Climate, soil, and generations of coffee farm wisdom make Costa Rica home to some of the best coffee in the world.
 Starbucks knows this.
 Costa Ricans know this.
-And the lucky visitors to Costa Ricans five best coffee plantations know it, too!
+And the lucky visitors to Costa Rica’s five best coffee plantation tours know it, too!
 Come enjoy a cup!

 Ready to tour Costa Rica’s best coffee plantations?
 Contact us for a custom itinerary.